 Davar is also used in reference to God’s words to his prophets in Jeremiah, Ezekiel, and Amos (“the word of the Lord came to me”), and throughout the Bible as acts or the will of God.
 There are over 1400 instances of davar in the Bible, and most of them are translated Logos in the Septuagint.

 Philo of Alexandria reconciled the Greek concept of logos with Hebrew thought.
-I’m regrettably unfamiliar with Philo of Alexandria’s work, so I’m going to quoting from the Internet Encyclopedia of Philosophy profusely here.
+I’m regrettably unfamiliar with Philo of Alexandria’s work, so I’m going to quote from the Internet Encyclopedia of Philosophy profusely here.
 Philo, in his interpretation of Greek philosophers and the Septuagint:

 made a synthesis of the two systems and attempted to explain Hebrew thought in terms of Greek philosophy by introducing the Stoic concept of the Logos into Judaism.
 In the process the Logos became transformed from a metaphysical entity into an extension of a divine and transcendental anthropomorphic being and mediator between God and men.